czarmohamed/RLSim/README.md

 SimComponent: Creates a simulation of the Implemented Harvest Game in the Browser<br />
 TestComponent: Trains a MultiAgent Reinforcement Learning Environment of the Harvest Game
 # Run
-main.py file in the SimComponent.
+main.py in the SimComponent.
 Opens browser window to display the simulation. <br />
 GridTestTrain.py in the TestComponent.
 Will run the Multi Agent Deep Reinforcement Learning Model<br />

 # Dependencies